munificent/craftinginterpreters/book/calls-and-functions.md

 ### Runtime error checking

-The overlapping stack windows work based on the assumption that a call passes exactly as many arguments as the function declares parameters.
+The overlapping stack windows work based on the assumption that a call passes exactly one argument for each of the function's parameters.
 But, again, because Lox ain't statically typed, a foolish user could pass too many or too few arguments.
 In Lox, we've defined that to be a runtime error, which we report like so:

 ^code check-arity (1 before, 1 after)